 The candidates appeared for JEE Main 2017 can now check their JEE Main result 2017.

-Where JEE Main result 2017 is announced? – Central Board of Secondary Education (CBSE) to declare the result of JEE Main.
+Where JEE Main result 2017 is announced? – Central Board of Secondary Education (CBSE) has declared the result of JEE Main.
 For the convenience of candidates, a link to check JEE Main result is made available on this page.

 Confusion about Class 12th marks – Till previous year, XII marks played an important role in the calculation of JEE Main result.
-However, from the year 2017, it will not be considered for determining JEE Main rank.
+However, from the year 2017, it is not considered for determining JEE Main rank.

 How to check JEE Main 2017 Result?

 Candidates can check JEE Main 2017 result in online mode only.
 The result can be viewed via JEE Main Result login window which has been activated here.
 The applicants can check their JEE Main result only after submitting the required credentials.
-The JEE Main 2017 paper I result has been be declared on April 27.
-The result of JEE Main paper 2 of B. Arch/Planning will be declared on May 27, 2017.
-Candidates must note that the result not be sent individually but can be checked only online.
+The JEE Main 2017 paper 1 result has been declared on April 27.
+The result of JEE Main paper 2 of B. Arch/Planning has been declared on May 26, 2017.
+Candidates must note that the result is not sent individually but can be checked only online.
 The following steps can be used to check and download JEE Main Result 2017.

-JEE Main 2017 Result released – Check here
+JEE Main 2017 Paper 2 Result released – Check here

 JEE Main 2017 Result – Check step-wise